uga-libraries/format-report/documentation/archive_reports_workflow.md

 4. Save the four spreadsheets in the Format Analysis folder in Teams for this year, in a folder named "ARCHive Format Report".

-5. Using a previous year's narrative report as a template, make the narrative report for this year. [detailed instructions TBD]
+5. Using a previous year's narrative report as a template, make the narrative report for this year: [detailed instructions](archive_narrative_report_instructions.md).
    Save it in the ARCHive Format Report folder.

 ## Create Department Reports